Single Mom: Get Out of Your Rut & Discover Your Passion

 If you can afford to do them today with your current money situation and in your current circumstances, circle them.
 Then pick one to begin.

-If you still need more ideas, then revisit your journaling prompts from this post or download the prompts from the resource library if you haven’t.
+If you still need more ideas, then revisit your journaling prompts from this post or download the journaling prompts also included in The Single Mom Toolbox.
 This will your creative juices flowing.